daniel-meppiel-sonarsource/sonarqube-latest-k8s/README.md

 # sonarqube-latest-k8s
-Runs latest SonarQube behind Nginx Ingress and self-signed certs using k8s and Skaffold.
+Runs latest SonarQube behind Nginx Ingress on Kubernetes.
+Launch it with one command thanks to Skaffold.
+The instructions below explain how to access this deployment Ngrok secure HTTPS tunnel.

 ## Requirements
-Install Docker, Minikube and Skaffold.
+Install Docker, Minikube, Ngrok and Skaffold.
 ## Setup

-Edit `/k8s/ingress/sq-ingress.yaml` and set `host` key to match your Ngrok custom domain.
+Edit `/k8s/ingress/sq-ingress.yaml` and set `host` key to match your (Ngrok) custom domain.

 From the project root folder, run the following commands: